 - 1. A mandatory application for all courses (mandatory and electives courses) shall be made via the electronic applications system Osiris in the period that Osiris is opened for that purpose. - 2.
-For mandatory courses the period mentioned in paragraph 1 closes about 5 calendar weeks prior to the first day of the semester in which the programme starts; the faculty announces the exact deadline for application well in advance.
+For all courses (mandatory and electives) the application for courses in the first semester (Fall) opens in quarter 4 and for the second semester (Spring) in quarter 2.
+Students will have two working weeks to register for the courses of the next semester.
+The exact registration periods will be announced in October 2022 via Brightspace.
 The application for courses has to take place per semester, meaning for courses of 2 quartiles at once. - 3.
-For electives in the Spring the period mentioned in paragraph 1 is open during the first two weeks of the second quartile.
-For the electives in the Fall the period mentioned in paragraph 1 is open in the first two weeks of the fourth quartile.
-The application for elective courses has to take place per semester, meaning for 2 quartiles at once. - The faculty will enrol students from non-TU Delft IDE programmes and exchange students insofar as they want to participate in Master's courses in the first semester of arrival. - 5.
-Students who have not made one or more applications for courses in due time, do not have permission to participate in the particular Master's courses. - 6.
+Students may register for courses with a total maximum study load of 40 credits per semester.
+A student who wishes to take more courses must submit a written request for this, giving their reasons, to the Director of Education of the faculty (via educationregulations-ide@tudelft.nl), before the registration period as referred to in paragraph 2 of this Article, after first seeking advice from the academic counsellor.
+If permission for this is granted, the programme will arrange the registration for the extra course(s). - 4.
+The faculty will enrol students from non-TU Delft IDE programmes and exchange students insofar as they want to participate in Master's courses in the first semester of arrival. - 5.
+Students who have not made one or more applications for courses in due time according to the prescribed procedure, do not have permission to participate in the particular Master's courses. - 6.
 A student may request the Director of Education (via educationregulations-ide@tudelft.nl) to grant him exemption from the requirements of applying for the programme's courses on the grounds of special circumstances.
 Before reaching a decision, the Director of Education shall, if necessary, hear the student and/or the academic counsellor.
 The Director of Education, in taking a decision, weighs the interest of the student and the interest of the faculty organisation against each other. - 7.
-If a student registers for elective courses with the same time slot, the director of education determines which elective the student is assigned to.
+If a student registers for elective courses with the same time slot, the director of education determines which elective the student is assigned to. - 8.
+If a student has taken a course (or part of a course) for which an assessment will be given, without having registered for this course correctly or on time, any given assessment is invalid.
+The student may submit a written request to the Board of Examiners asking for a valid assessment and explaining their reasons.
+The Board of Examiners will only honour such a request in the event of exceptional circumstances. - 9.
+Registration for a course does not count as registration for an examination.
+Students must register for examinations separately in accordance with the relevant provisions.